Plattner, Hasso, Meinel, Christoph, Leifer, Larry (Eds.)

 Springer eBooks may be purchased by end-customers only and are sold without copy protection (DRM free).
 Instead, all eBooks include personalized watermarks.
 This means you can read the Springer eBooks across numerous devices such as Laptops, eReaders, and tablets.

 You can pay for Springer eBooks with Visa, Mastercard, American Express or Paypal.

 After the purchase you can directly download the eBook file or read it online in our Springer eBook Reader.
 Furthermore your eBook will be stored in your MySpringer account.
 So you can always re-download your eBooks.

-Covers more than just best practice in design thinking and innovation
+Coverage goes beyond best practice in design thinking and innovation.

 Content Level »Research